-FILTERS - READ THIS SECTION BEFORE INSTALLING THE RETURN AIR DUCT WORK

-Filters must be used with this furnace.
-Discuss filter maintenance with the building owner.
-Filters do not ship with this furnace, but must be provided, sized and installed externally by the installer.
+FILTERS - READ THIS SECTION BEFORE INSTALLING THE RETURN AIR DUCT WORK nace, but must be provided, sized and installed externally by the installer.
 Filters must comply with UL900 or CAN/ULCS111 standards.
-Damage or repairs due to the installation of the furnace without filters is not covered under the warranty.
+If the furnace is installed without filters, the warranty will be voided.